SAP-samples/cloud-extension-s4hana-cloud-business-process/README.md

 ## Description

 Extend SAP S/4HANA Cloud on the SAP Business Technology Platform using state of the art methodologies and technologies.
-Put an event-driven architecture into action and use the Cloud Application Programming Model (CAP) building on S/4 events and SAP Enterprise Messaging as event broker.
+Put an event-driven architecture into action and use the Cloud Application Programming Model (CAP) building on S/4 events and SAP Event Mesh as event broker.

 The main intent of this scenario is to complement an existing business process in an SAP solution, i.e. enhancing SAP S/4HANA Cloud with additional business process steps.
 This involves adding major logic and/or additional data and goes beyond simple UI changes.

 This scenario showcases:

 - Building a side-by-side extension to SAP S/4HANA Cloud
-- Setting up Eventing and consuming events from SAP S/4HANA Cloud via [SAP Enterprise Messaging](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/df532e8735eb4322b00bfc7e42f84e8d.html)
+- Setting up Eventing and consuming events from SAP S/4HANA Cloud via [SAP Event Mesh](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/df532e8735eb4322b00bfc7e42f84e8d.html)
 - Consuming data via API calls from SAP S/4HANA Cloud
 - Developing an application on SAP Business Technology Platform using the [SAP Cloud Application Programming Model(CAP)](https://cap.cloud.sap/docs/)
 - Implementing a SAP Fiori Elements UI